-The loss of liquidity, transparency, and convenience caused by these restrictions is likely to drive investors out of money market funds, with severe consequences for systemic risk and the economy:
+The loss of liquidity, transparency, and convenience caused by these restrictions is likely to drive investors out of money market funds, with severe consequences for systemic risk and the economy.

-- Banks cannot absorb the \$2.68 trillion now invested in money market funds.
+- It is wrong to assume that banks would absorb the \$2.6 trillion now invested in money market funds.
 Most institutional investors do not view an undiversified holding in an uninsured (or underinsured) bank account as having the same risk profile as a diversified short-term money market fund. - Instead, many of those assets could end up in less-regulated cash pools that lack the requirements for credit quality, liquidity, maturity, and transparency applied to money market funds, and may be beyond the reach of U.S. financial authorities. - The flight of investors will disrupt the crucial role money market funds play in financing jobs, communities, businesses, and the American economy.

-For more information on money market funds, their role in the economy, ICI's efforts to make these funds more resilient in the face of adverse market conditions, and the significant risk of undermining money market funds' value to investors and the economy, please see www.ici.org/mmfs or www.PreserveMoneyMarketFunds.org.
+For more information on money market funds, their role in the economy, ICI's efforts to make these funds more resilient in the face of adverse market conditions, and the significant risk of undermining money market funds' value to investors and the economy, please see www.breserveMoneyMarketFunds.org.

-February 8, 2012 Page 2
+July 17, 2012 Page 2